Guides for SE student projects »

 2. When prompted to Login to your Atlassian account, you can try to skip that step.
 If the installer doesn't allow skipping, you can create an Atlassian account as directed.

 3. In the next step, you will be prompted to Connect an Account.
-Choose to connect to GitHub.
-In the dialog for connecting to GitHub,
+Choose to skip (we'll be connecting Sourcetree to GitHub later).

 4. In the Pick tools to download and install, you will be asked to choose whether to install Git and .
 You can unselect Mercurial, as we will be using Git instead.